shubham-kain07/shubham-kain07/README.md

 # Hi, I'm Shubham 👋

-I'm a Computer Science & Technology diploma student who enjoys building software systems that solve practical problems.
+I'm a Computer Science & Technology diploma student interested in Software Engineering and Artificial Intelligence.

-I don't just like writing code—I enjoy understanding how a system should behave long before writing the first line.
-Most of my projects begin with questions like:

-- What problem actually needs to be solved?
-- What are the edge cases?
-- What happens when something fails?
-- How can the system scale without becoming complicated?

-That curiosity naturally led me toward software engineering, and it's also why I'm working toward Artificial Intelligence and Machine Learning.
-Before teaching machines to solve problems, I want to become good at designing systems that solve problems for people.
+What excites me most about software isn't learning another framework—it's understanding how real systems should work.
+I enjoy taking apart workflows, identifying weaknesses, and redesigning them into something simpler, more secure, and easier to maintain.

+One example is **SecureAttend**, where I questioned the reliability of traditional RFID attendance systems.
+Instead of accepting that anyone with another student's RFID card could mark attendance, I designed a workflow combining RFID authentication with Google Authenticator (TOTP), role-based access control, reusable RFID asset management, and distributed IoT attendance terminals connected to a centralized backend.

+The same mindset shaped my other projects.
+Rather than building isolated features, I prefer thinking about complete systems—how users interact with them, how data flows through them, what happens when something fails, and how the software can continue evolving over time.

 ---

-## What I'm currently focused on

-- Software Engineering
-- Backend Development
-- Artificial Intelligence & Machine Learning
-- System Design
-- Linux

----

-## Featured Projects

-### 🔐 SecureAttend
-An IoT attendance platform combining RFID authentication with Google Authenticator (TOTP) verification to prevent proxy attendance.
-Designed with role-based access control, reusable RFID inventory management, and distributed attendance terminals.

-### 💰 Expense Pro
-A full-stack expense management application built entirely from scratch.
-Designed to explore real-world backend architecture, authentication, and complete application development.

-### 🏥 Smart Hospital
-A hospital management platform focused on organizing healthcare workflows through clean backend architecture and modular design.

-### 🚑 Ambulance Booking
-A web-based ambulance booking system built to simplify emergency transportation management.

----

-## Technologies I enjoy working with
+## Technologies I've worked with

-**Languages**
+### Languages
 - Python
 - JavaScript
 - Java
 - C

-**Frontend**
+### Frontend
 - React
 - HTML
 - CSS

-**Backend**
+### Backend
 - Node.js
-- Express
+- Express.js
 - REST APIs

-**Databases**
+### Databases
 - MongoDB
 - SQLite

-**Other**
+### Tools & Platforms
 - Git
+- GitHub
 - Linux
 - Arduino / IoT

 ---

-## What I'm learning

-I'm currently preparing for a transition into AI and Machine Learning while continuing to strengthen my software engineering fundamentals.

-My current goal isn't to collect frameworks or certificates—it's to become better at designing reliable software, writing cleaner code, and understanding why systems are built the way they are.
+## Featured Projects

+### 🔐 SecureAttend
+Distributed IoT attendance platform featuring RFID authentication, Google Authenticator (TOTP), role-based access control, reusable RFID inventory management, and centralized attendance processing.

+### 💰 Expense Pro
+Full-stack expense management application designed and developed entirely from scratch to explore complete application architecture, authentication, and backend design.

+### 🏥 Smart Hospital
+Healthcare management platform built with a modular backend architecture focused on maintainability and organized services.

+### 🚑 Ambulance Booking
+Web-based ambulance booking platform designed to simplify emergency transportation workflows.

 ---

-## Philosophy
+## Currently Learning

-> "Good software isn't measured by how many technologies it uses.
-> It's measured by how well it solves a real problem."

-Thanks for visiting my profile.
+I'm currently strengthening my software engineering fundamentals while preparing to transition into Artificial Intelligence and Machine Learning.
+My focus is on building a strong foundation in system design, backend engineering, and problem solving before moving deeper into AI.

+---

+> *"I enjoy building software that continues to make sense long after the first version is finished."*